KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - [Facebook](https://slidebean.com/templates/facebook-pitch-deck)
   - [Uber](https://slidebean.com/templates/uber-pitch-deck)
   - [YouTube](https://slidebean.com/templates/youtube-pitch-deck)
-- **Prompt 1:** What commmon components do you see in each of the above pitch decks?
+- **Prompt 1:** What common components do you see in each of the above pitch decks?
 - **Prompt 2:** What 5-7 words describe your start-up?
 - Read [Here's Why You Should Consider A Side Hustle](https://www.forbes.com/sites/ashleystahl/2018/09/30/heres-why-you-should-consider-a-side-hustle/?sh=237168b33e84)
 - Discussion of advantages of starting your start-up from a side hustle